finbourne/lusid-sdk-java-preview/sdk/docs/QuotesApi.md

     String page = "page_example"; // String | The pagination token to use to continue listing quotes from a previous call to list quotes.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
     String filter = "filter_example"; // String | Expression to filter the result set.
-For example, to filter on the Provider, use \"quoteId.quoteSeriesId.provider eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
       ResourceListOfQuote result = apiInstance.listQuotes(scope, asAt, page, start, limit, filter);
       System.out.println(result);